25prabhu10/notes/docs/Concepts/Databases/SQLite.md

 Table constraints still operate on individual rows, but they can span multiple columns

-- Multicolumn constraints are also known as _compound constraints_
+- Multi-column constraints are also known as _compound constraints_

 SQLite supports the following table constraints: